Joan Rivers

-Early life
+Early life and education

-Joan Alexandra Molinsky was born on June 8, 1933, in Brooklyn, New York, to Russian Jewish immigrants Beatrice and Meyer C. Molinsky, a doctor.
-She had an elder sister named Barbara Waxler.
+Rivers was born Joan Alexandra Molinsky on June 8, 1933, in the Brooklyn borough of New York City, to Russian Jewish immigrants Beatrice and Meyer C. Molinsky, a doctor.
+She had an older sister named Barbara Waxler.
 Rivers spent her early life in Prospect Heights and Crown Heights in Brooklyn.
-At the age of eight, she created her first alter ego, J. Sondra Meredith.
-She attended the Brooklyn Society for Ethical Culture School, a progressive and now-defunct school and Adelphi Academy of Brooklyn, a college preparatory day school, where she was co-chair of her school, due to her past experiences in theatrical activities.
-Within two years, she performed in the School Cavalcades and in 1949, aged 16, she was vice president of the Dramatic Club.
-She graduated from the Adelphi Academy of Brooklyn, in 1951, at 18.
+At age eight, she created her first alter ego, J. Sondra Meredith.
+She attended the Brooklyn Society for Ethical Culture School, a progressive and since-defunct school and Adelphi Academy of Brooklyn, a college preparatory day school, where she was co-chair of her school, due to her past experiences in theatrical activities.
+Within two years, she performed in the School Cavalcades and in 1949, aged sixteen, she was vice president of the Dramatic Club.
+She graduated from the Adelphi Academy of Brooklyn, in 1951, at eighteen.
 In her adolescence, Rivers relocated with her family to Larchmont, north of New York City.

 Rivers matriculated at Connecticut College; it was a family legacy to attend the institution, as her sister had done.
-Rivers has stated in interviews that she was overweight throughout her childhood, adolescence and in college and that it had a profound impact on her body image, which she struggled with throughout her life.
+Rivers stated in interviews that she was overweight throughout her childhood, adolescence and in college and that it had a profound impact on her body image, which she struggled with throughout her life.
 After two years, she transferred to Barnard College, where she graduated in 1954 with a B.A. in English literature and anthropology.

-Rivers repeatedly said and it was reported in The Washington Post, that she graduated summa cum laude and as a member of Phi Beta Kappa; however, biographers James Spada and Leslie Bennetts found that these were fabrications, as with other statements such as sharing a lesbian kiss in a play with Barbra Streisand (they did both appear in a play named Driftwood, but were never on stage at the same time).
+Rivers repeatedly said, and it was reported in The Washington Post, that she graduated summa cum laude and as a member of Phi Beta Kappa; however, biographers James Spada and Leslie Bennetts found that these were fabrications, as with other assertions such as sharing a lesbian kiss in a play with Barbra Streisand (they did both appear in a play named Driftwood, but were never on stage at the same time).

 Before entering show business, Rivers worked at various jobs such as a tour guide at Rockefeller Center, a writer/proofreader at an advertising agency and a fashion consultant at Bond Clothing Stores.
 During this period, agent Tony Rivers (not the singer) advised her to change her name, so she chose Joan Rivers as her stage name.
 She stated that he stopped sending her to audition because of this.